ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ferent rule trorn other men
+&quot;Because different men set different
+.
+C &quot;P 4 ijcai itjyi. rouw lave
-iie satisfaction of knowing that you died
+tiie satisfaction of knowing that you died
 for jour country.&quot;
 &quot;What saiisfaction would dat be to me
 when da nower of fee in was iron e 7